rwbl/domoticz-plugin-tinkerforge-traffic-light/README.md

 ```
 sudo pip3 install tinkerforge
 ```
-Check if Tinkerforge Python API bindings are installed in folder: /usr/local/lib/python3.5/dist-packages
+Check if the Tinkerforge Python API bindings are installed in folder: /usr/local/lib/python3.5/dist-packages **Note**
+Check the version of "python3" in the folder path.
+This could also be python 3.7 or other.

 ## Tinkerforge Master Brick and Bricklets
 Ensure the Master Brick and Bricklets are running with the latest firmware.